 This section of our website is designed for non-EU/EEA/Swiss nationals.
 If you are not from an EU/EEA country or Switzerland, then you will be subject to immigration control and you should read these pages carefully.
+If you are an EU/EEA/Swiss National Seeking Guidance on applying for EU Settlement and Pre-Settlement please see the University's dedicated Brexit webpage.

 Our immigration advice and services are carried out in accordance with the UKCISA Codes of Ethics and regulated by the Office of the Immigration Services Commissioner (OISC).
 The OISC regulations cover the management structures, casework procedure and standards of service required to operate at each of the competence levels.